thangarajvisolve/Sample/README.centos.markdown

          database: db_name

-* Install the latest version of ruby on rails which should be 1.9.2,follow the steps for installation by [clicking here]( http://torqueo.net/installing-ruby-192-and-rails-3) or using below steps shall make to install
+* Install the latest version of ruby on rails which should be 1.9.2,follow the steps for installation by using below steps shall make to install successfully

 * Check for older version RUBY installed via RPM using the following command,